bw0rth/pync/docs/source/getting-started.rst

 Transferring Data
 -----------------
 .. warning::
-    | Please DO NOT transfer any sensitive data using
+    | Please DO NOT transfer any sensitive data using the following method.
-    | the following method as the connection is NOT secure.
+    | The connection is NOT secure.

 By redirecting input and output, you can use **pync** to perform simple file transfers.